MirrorFly/MirrorFly-Lite-Chat-App-iOS/README.md

-# [MirrorFlyUIKit](https://www.mirrorfly.com/docs/uikit/ios/quick-start-version-2/) Chat App Sample for iOS
+# MirrorFly Lite Chat App for iOS

-If you're looking for the fastest way in action with CONTUS TECH, then you need to build your app on top of our sample version.
-Simply download the sample app and commence your app development.
+MirrorFly Lite Chat App is your new go-to solution for seamless, efficient, and effortless communication.This Lite Chat App, built with our prebuilt UIKit, and ready-made user interface elements that can be seamlessly incorporated for quick chat application development.

+Say goodbye to unnecessary clutter and hello to a simplified chat experience that keeps you connected with ease.
+The below steps help to jumpstart your integration.

-## To get the License Key
+## Need a License Key

+To integrate the Mirrorfly Lite Chat SDK into your app, you will require a license key.
+To obtain a license key, follow the below steps;

-Step 1: Register [here](https://www.mirrorfly.com/contact-sales.php) to get a MirrorFly User account.
+Step 1: New to MirrorFly?
+Then register [here](https://www.mirrorfly.com/contact-sales.php) to get a MirrorFly User account.

-Step 2: [Login](https://console.mirrorfly.com) to your Account
+Step 2: Returning user?
+Then [Login](https://console.mirrorfly.com) to your MirrorFly user account

-Step 3: Get the License key from the application Info’ section
+Step 3: From the MirrorFly console Overview Page you can find your unique License Key.

 ## License Key Configuration

-Use below to configure License key in AppDelegate.
+The integration process just involves the license key configuration in the AppDelegate method, that’s it.
+Now you can able to buid & run the demo app at ease.

 #### License Key Example:
 ```swift